gwelr/gwelr.github.io/about.md

 I’m a founding partner at [i-Logs SPRL, the affordable geeks company](http://i-logs.com/).

-In my free time, I enjoy photography,  running and playing jazz trumpet.
+In my free time, I enjoy photography, cooking, hiking, running and playing jazz trumpet.
 I'm a father  of two lovely girls and live in Brussels suburb.

 ![gwelr avatar](/img/avatar.jpg)